-The sleeve gastrectomy procedure removes about 75% of your stomach, leaving you with a tube-shaped stomach that holds much less food.
-After the procedure you feel full and satisfied with small portions of food, allowing you to lose weight safely and effectively.
+The sleeve gastrectomy removes about 75% of your stomach, leaving you with a tube-shaped stomach holding much less food.
+After the procedure, you feel full and satisfied with small portions of food, allowing you to lose weight safely and effectively.

 A weight-loss stall down the line is often due to personal changes or new life stressors.
 Failing to adhere to dietary recommendations can cause the stomach pouch to expand.
-In some cases, the volume of the stomach expands on its own, of no fault of the patient.
+In some cases, the stomach volume expands independently, of no fault of the patient.

 Before the gastric sleeve Reset

-Dr. Moeinolmolki may speak with you about your hunger and eating habits since having the sleeve gastrectomy procedure.
+After the sleeve gastrectomy procedure, Dr. Moeinolmolki may speak with you about your hunger and eating habits.
 If you're no longer feeling as full as you did right after the procedure, he may recommend returning to the post-surgical diet to combat the weight loss stall.
-This is meant to encourage the stomach to shrink back to its postsurgery size.
+This is meant to encourage the stomach to shrink to its post-surgery size.
 However, if the gastric sleeve is sufficiently stretched, the post-surgical diet may not be effective.

-A re-sleeve is a safe, effective and straightforward surgical procedure.
-Dr. Moeinolmolki reshapes and resizes the stomach pouch so that it returns to its post-surgical size.
-Following the procedure, you'll feel full and satisfied again on small portions of food and begin to lose weight again.
+A re-sleeve is a safe, effective, and straightforward surgical procedure.
+Dr. Moeinolmolki reshapes and resizes the stomach pouch to return to its post-surgical size.
+Following the procedure, you'll feel full and satisfied again with small portions of food and begin to lose weight again.

 Depending on your unique situation, there's a chance that Dr. Moeinolmolki may recommend converting to a gastric bypass.